 - Design Patent: To protect ornamental characteristics of your work.

 The benefits of filing for a patent on behalf of your business are clear.
-First, a patent offers protection against competitors, at least for the length of the patent.
-The United States Small Business Administration reminds entrepreneurs that a patent isn’t just to protect the property from competition.
-Holding a patent gives the developer time to recoup some of their research and development costs and recover from the financial blow this process often wreaks.
+First, a patent offers protection against competitors, at least for the time period of the patent.
+A patent isn’t created only to protect the property from competition.
+Holding a patent gives the developer time to recoup some of their research and development costs and recover from the initial financial and legal costs.
 By retaining exclusivity, the inventor can ensure the product or process remains valuable.
 This also gives the originating business ample opportunity to build customer loyalty, before the patent expires, and others are free to design, distribute, or otherwise utilize that idea.

-Another reason to consider incorporating patents into an organization is that holding patents often increases the overall value of a business.
-They are assets that generally increase in worth over time, which adds to a company’s net worth as well, making it more attractive to potential investors.
-Alternatively, patents can be sold for a flat (very high) fee to an eager buyer or licensed to other interested parties for a percentage of their future sales.
-Either way, patents can open new roads to profit and contribute to a company’s stability.
+Another reason to consider filing for patents is that holding patents often increases the overall value of a business.
+They are assets that often increase in value over time, which adds to a company’s book value, making it more attractive to potential investors.
+Alternatively, patents can potentially be sold to a buyer or licensed to other interested parties for a percentage of their future sales.
+Either way, patents can open new roads to profit and contribute to a company’s financial stability.

-Patents, trademarks, and copyrights work together to protect the financial and intellectual stock invested in your business.
+Patents, trademarks, and copyrights work together to protect the financial and intellectual resources invested in your business.
 Proper research and implementation of these tools can contribute to continued fiscal success while encouraging future growth.
-With the process for obtaining a patent being made increasingly more convenient, there is no reason not to apply.
+With the process for obtaining a patent being made increasingly more convenient, there is little reason not to apply for one.